severalnines/docs/administration.rst

 Uninstall
 ---------

 If ClusterControl is installed on a dedicated host (i.e., not co-located with your application), uninstalling ClusterControl is pretty straightforward.
-It is enough to bring down the ClusterControl node and revoke the cmon user privileges from the managed database cluster:
+It is enough to bring down the ClusterControl node and revoke the cmon user privileges from the managed database nodes:

 .. code-block:: mysql